 Day 20: Move to Camp III.

-Day 21: Summit Day.
-Return to Camp II.
+Day 21: Summit Day, followed by a return to Camp II.

-Days 22-25: Extra days for summit and inclement weather.
+Days 22-25: Extra days for summitting and inclement weather.
 Some earlier rest days also can be used as extra days.

 Day 27: Move to Pangboche.